Angelina Jolie's Success and Achievements in Timeline

 March 2015: Preventive Salpingo-oophorectomy

 In March 2015, Angelina Jolie underwent a preventive salpingo-oophorectomy (removal of an ovary and its fallopian tube) after test results indicated possible signs of early ovarian cancer.
-Jolie had a fifty percent risk of developing ovarian cancer due to the same genetic anomaly (BRCA1 gene).
-This surgery brought on premature menopause despite hormone replacement therapy.
+This procedure was prompted by a fifty percent risk of developing ovarian cancer due to the same genetic anomaly as her previous surgery, and brought on premature menopause despite hormone replacement therapy.

 In 2015, Angelina Jolie was found to be the most admired woman in the world in global surveys conducted by YouGov.

-In 2016, Angelina Jolie was found to be the most admired woman in the world in global surveys conducted by YouGov for the second year in a row.
+In 2016, Angelina Jolie was found to be the most admired woman in the world in global surveys conducted by YouGov.

-In 2017, Angelina Jolie directed 'First They Killed My Father', a film set during Cambodia's Khmer Rouge era.
-The film was produced for Netflix and received nominations for several awards.
+In 2017, Angelina Jolie directed 'First They Killed My Father', a drama set during Cambodia's Khmer Rouge era.
+The film was produced directly for Netflix and received nominations for the Golden Globe Award for Best Foreign Language Film and BAFTA Award for Best Film Not in the English Language.

 Loading Video...

-In 2024, Angelina Jolie directed and wrote the war drama Without Blood and also produced the musical The Outsiders, winning the Tony Award for Best Musical.
+In 2024, Angelina Jolie directed and wrote Without Blood and produced the musical The Outsiders, winning the Tony Award for Best Musical.

 Loading Video...

-2024: Tony Award for The Outsiders, War Drama Without Blood
+2024: Tony Award for The Outsiders and Without Blood Premiere